smyoung88/Pewlett-Hackard-Analysis/README.md

 ## Results
-Four major findings from the aforementioned deliverables are as follows:
+<b>Four major findings from the aforementioned deliverables are as follows:</b>
 1. As expected, employees expected to be in retirement age will most always have a higher skillset and be at a higher level of prestige in there careers i.e. being an assistant versus a Senior Engineer.
 33% of all retirement eligible employees are Senior Engineers.
 That's a lot of knowledge leaving the company!
 2. Only two employees out of 90,398 retirement eligible employees are Managers.
 This means there is a lot of talent to choose from that could be promoted to fill those slots.